-An applicant may also begin an application for coverage online with Healthcare.gov or via telephone at (800) 318-2596.
-This is the Health Insurance Marketplace.
-If an application is started here, Healthcare.gov will screen it for eligibility for Virginia's coverage programs and will send the application to Virginia to complete the application process.
-If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the local DSS in the locality where an applicant lives will then handle disposition of these cases.
-Note: the web address and phone number for Virginians to access the Health Insurance Marketplace may change in 2023 when Virginia goes to a State-Based Marketplace.
+An applicant may also begin an application for coverage online at marketplace.virginia.gov or via telephone at (888) 687-1501.
+This is Virginia's Insurance Marketplace.
+During Open Enrollment (November 1 to January 15th) the call center will be open from 8AM to 7PM, Monday through Friday and 9AM to Noon on Saturdays.
+If an application is started here, the Marketplace will screen it for eligibility for Virginia's Medicaid/FAMIS Programs and determine eligibility for those programs as well.
+If an applicant looks to be eligible for one of the ABD Medicaid covered groups, the local DSS in the locality where an applicant lives will then handle disposition of these case.
+Note: the Virginia Marketplace will go live on October 10, 2023.